tags-drive/tags-drive/README.md

 ## Why I should prefer Tags Drive to other cloud drives

 For example, you want to save an image of a cat.
 You can save it into folder `cats` or into folder `cute`.
-Of course, you may keeps 2 equal files, but it would be better to use tags system.
+Of course, you may keep 2 equal files, but it would be better to use the tags system.
 So, you just should to add tags `cat` and `cute` to the photo.

 ## Installing